appkr/api/readme.md

 <a name="about"></a>
 ## ABOUT

-This is a package, or rather an **opinionated/laravelish use case of the famous [`league/fractal`](https://github.com/thephpleague/fractal) package for Laravel 5 and Lumen**.
 This package was started to fulfill a personal RESTful API service needs.
-And provided as a separate package, hoping users quickly build his/her RESTful API.
+And provided as a separate package, hoping users quickly build his/her RESTful HTTP API.

-Among **1.
-METHOD**, **2.
-RESOURCE**, and **3.
-RESPONSE**, which is 3 pillars of REST, this package is mainly focusing on a **3.
-RESPONSE(=view layer)**.
-By reading this readme and following along the bundled examples, I hope you understand REST principles, and build a beautiful APIs that everybody can understand easily.

 <a name="goal"></a>
 ## GOAL OF THIS PACKAGE

-1. Provides easy access to the `league/fractal`'s core instance (via ServiceProvider facility).
+1. Provides Laravel/Lumen Service Provider for the `league/fractal`.
-2. Provides easy way of making transformed/serialized http response.
+2. Provides easy way of making transformed/serialized API response.
 3. Provides make:transformer artisan command.
 4. Provides configuration capability for the response format.
 5. Provides examples, so that users can quickly copy &amp; paste into his/her project.